junxit/us-congress-bills-116/bill.md

 ## § 3.
 Report on cybersecurity and distribution systems

-- **(a)** *In general* The Secretary of Energy, in consultation with State regulatory authorities, industry stakeholders, and other Federal agencies the Secretary determines appropriate, shall submit to Congress a report that assesses—
+- **(a)** *In general* The Secretary of Energy, in coordination with relevant Federal agencies and in consultation with State regulatory authorities, industry stakeholders, and the Electric Reliability Organization, as the Secretary determines appropriate, shall submit to Congress a report that assesses—
   - **(1)** priorities, policies, procedures, and actions for enhancing the physical security and cybersecurity of electricity distribution systems to address threats to, and vulnerabilities of, such electricity distribution systems; and
   - **(2)** implementation of such priorities, policies, procedures, and actions, including an estimate of potential costs and benefits of such implementation, including any public-private cost-sharing opportunities.
 - **(b)** *Protection of information* Information provided to, or collected by, the Federal Government pursuant to this section—